 The plan at the top represents the level of the event, the disc, the level of object, and the rectangle, the level of the word .

-or of the two first levels: characteristics which were taken in account in the development that our nervous system made from the elements which were proposed to it.
+The lines connecting between them the characteristics of the plan (event), the disc (object) and rectangle (word) or the ones of the two first levels: represent the characteristics which were taken in account in the development that our nervous system made from the elements which were proposed to it.

-Lines which do not end nowhere: characteristics left aside.
+The lines which end nowhere represent the characteristics left aside.

 => * Taking in account certain characteristics and leaving others aside consists in making an ABSTRACTION.